Yikez978/extra-intel/README.md

 ### Installation

-I think just clone this repo and run setup.py.
+Clone this repo, `cd` into it, and run `pip install -r requirements.txt`.
 Or something.
-This is very very in development...you've been warned.
+This is very very in development ...you've been warned.